Alexandara/nlp_techniques_chatbot_project/README.md

 # chatbot_project
-A simple Dungeons and Dragons 5th edition chatbot with a rudimentary web crawler component.
+A simple Dungeons and Dragons chatbot with a rudimentary web crawler component.